omerien/CommandOS/README.md

 # CommandOS
 CommandOS is a command line OS in python.
 Feel free to upgrade it !

+Installing:

+So uh basically you run it with python, there isn't dependancies outside python pre-installed packages.

-Implemented features :
+Implemented features:
 * A tip system
 * An help and a credits command
 * A language system (2 languages provided)
 * An exit system (to exit the script)

-To-do list :
-* Finish the math command
+* A math command

+To-do list:
 * Do the date command
 * Do a login command
 * Do a settings command